 |Distribution:||Europe, Caucasus, Transcaucasia, Turkey, Near East, North Iran|

-The depicted living male was reared from larva found in felled oak (Quercus sp.) branch in Křivoklátsko Protected Landscape Area (Rakovník district, Central Bohemia, Czechia)
+The depicted living beetles were reared from larva found in felled oak (Quercus sp.) branches in Křivoklátsko Protected Landscape Area (Rakovník district, Central Bohemia, Czechia)

-during winter season 2020-2021.
+during winter seasons 2020-2022.
 The mounted female (11 mm) was collected in Razdórskaya Stanitsa (Раздóрская станица) Cossack's village environs (Ust-Donetsky district,

 Rostov Oblast, Southern Federal District, Russia).